Azure/Azure-Proactive-Resiliency-Library/docs/content/services/networking/application-gateway/_index.md

 ## Recommendations Details

-### AGW-1 - Ensure autoscaling is used with a minimum of 2 instance
+### AGW-1 - Set a minimum instance count of 2 for resiliency

 **Category: System Efficiency**